edgedb/edgedb/docs/datamodel/terminology.rst

 Object types can be augmented with constraints, annotations, and **indexes** (which speed up certain queries).

-Both scalar and object types can also be **abstract**.
-Abstract types can be *extended* by other types, in which case the extending type inherits all of its properties, links, constraints, indexes, and annotations.

 You can also define custom **functions**.